 - Under the list of Alexa Devices, you’ll see Account.
-In the Account list, tap on Music & Media.
+In the Account list, tap on “Music & Media”.

-- If your Spotify account’s connected to your Facebook account, you can use that by tapping the blue Log in with Facebook button.
+- If your Spotify account is connected to your Facebook account, you can log in to Spotify by tapping the blue “Log in with Facebook” button.
 Alternatively, you can use an email address and password if you want to use Spotify without going through Facebook.

-- We’ve logged in through Facebook so, we must accept the terms and conditions.
-Tap the I accept button to continue.
+- If you log in through Facebook, you’ll probably be prompted to accept the terms and conditions.
+Tap the “I accept” button to continue.
 On the next screen, you’ll confirm that you are logged in with the correct Facebook account and select continue.

 Play Spotify through Amazon Echo